swilgosz/hanamimastery/data/episodes/7-untangle-your-app-with-dry-monads.md

 id: 1
 author: "swilgosz"
 tags: []
-title: "#7 Untangle your code with Dry::Monads!"
+title: "#7 Untangle your code with MORE than service objects!
+Meet Dry::Monads!"
 excerpt: "Everyone knows how messy Rails controllers can be come.
 In this episode, I'm implementing the service-pattern on steroids using dry-monads in my sample Rails application."
 videoId: FnXezvNDnIg
 publishedAt: "2021-07-09"